igormesaros84/Az204/Az-204/Implement Azure Functions/Durable Functions.md

 Orchestrator and entity functions cannot be triggered directly using the buttons in the Azure portal.
 If you want to test an orchestrator or entity function in the Azure portal, you must instead run a client function that starts an orchestrator or entity function as part of its implementation.

 # Explore task hubs
-A task hub in Durable Functions is a logical container for durable storage resources taht are used for orchestrations and entities.
+A task hub in Durable Functions is a logical container for durable storage resources that are used for orchestrations and entities.
 Orchestrator, activity and entity functions can only directly interact with each other when they belong to the same task hub.

 If multiple function apps share a storage account, each function app must be configured with a separate tak hub name.
 A storage account can containe multiple task hubs.